Stratification for Nonlinear Semidefinite Programming

 \section{Conclusion}

-This paper develops a stratification-based viewpoint for nonlinear semidefinite programming.
-By viewing $\mathbb{S}^n$ through the index stratification and lifting it to the primal--dual space, the nonsmooth KKT system is endowed with a hidden smooth geometry: the projector onto $\mathbb{S}^n_{+}$ is $C^\infty$ on each stratum, and the KKT residual admits an explicit differential once restricted to a fixed stratum.
-This perspective cleanly separates \emph{variational analysis on a stratum}, where classical smooth tools apply, from \emph{analysis across strata}, where transitions are dictated by the adjacency relations of the stratification.
-Within this framework, weak and verifiable problem-level regularity conditions are linked to problem-level solution-level regularity conditions in a stratum-restricted sense, and classical strong-form regularity conditions are shown to correspond to a local uniform validity of these stratum-restricted properties near a solution.
-The transversality interpretation clarifies the geometry underlying the W-SRCQ and yields stability and genericity results that parallel and, in several respects, extend the classical theory.
-Stratification theory also leads naturally to algorithmic design.
-A globalized stratified Gauss--Newton scheme is proposed, equipped with normal steps and a correction operator, so as to ensure descent for a least-squares merit function while allowing controlled movement between strata.
-Under suitable assumptions, the method converges globally to directional stationary points and enjoys local quadratic convergence to KKT pairs, with eventual identification of the active stratum.
+This paper develops a stratification-based framework for nonlinear semidefinite programming.
+By decomposing $\mathbb{S}^n$ through the inertia stratification and lifting this structure to the primal-dual space, we reveal a hidden smooth geometry within the inherently nonsmooth KKT system: the metric projection onto $\mathbb{S}^n_{+}$ is $C^\infty$-smooth on each stratum, and the KKT mapping admits an explicit manifold differential when restricted to a fixed stratum.
+This leads to a clear separation between analysis \emph{within a stratum}, where standard smooth-manifold calculus applies, and analysis \emph{across strata}, where perturbations are governed by the adjacency structure of the stratification.
+Within this framework, we demonstrate that weak and verifiable problem-level regularity conditions are equivalent to solution-level strong metric regularity in a stratum-restricted sense.
+Furthermore, the classical strong-form regularity conditions are proven to be equivalent to the local uniform validity of these stratum-restricted properties near a local minimizer satisfying the RCQ.
+The transversality interpretation further clarifies the geometry of W-SRCQ and yields stability and genericity results on a fixed stratum that parallel the classical theory for constraint nondegeneracy.
+The stratification viewpoint also informs algorithm design.
+We propose a globally convergent stratified Gauss--Newton (SGN) method, combined with Levenberg--Marquardt steps with explicit normal moves and an eigenvalue-triggered correction mechanism.
+The resulting scheme guarantees descent of the least-squares merit function while allowing controlled transitions between strata.
+Under mild assumptions, it converges globally to D-stationary points and attains local quadratic convergence to KKT pairs under W-SOC and SRCQ, with eventual identification of the active stratum.